-Whilst labels such as the internationally recognised 'leaping bunny' logo can provide assurance that a product has not been tested on animals, it may still contain ingredients that come from animals, including some of those listed on p.21-22, making it unsuitable for vegans.
+Whilst labels such as the internationally recognised 'leaping bunny' logo can provide assurance that a product has not been tested on animals, it may still contain ingredients that come from animals, including some of those listed on pp.21-22, making it unsuitable for vegans.

-The Co-op, Superdrug and Lush Cosmetics label which of their toiletries and household products are vegan-friendly.
+The Co-op, Superdrug, M&S, Waitrose and Lush Cosmetics label which of their toiletries and household products are vegan-friendly.
 There are also a number of companies that specialise in animal-free products:

-Household cleaners: Astonish • Bio-D • Faith In Nature • Suma
+Household cleaners: Astonish • Bio-D • Faith In Nature • Suma.

-Toiletries and cosmetics:

-Beauty Without Cruelty • Faith In Nature • Honesty Cosmetics • Fairy Pants • Amie Skincare • Eyes Lips Face
+Toiletries and cosmetics: Beauty Without Cruelty • Faith In Nature • Honesty Cosmetics • Fairy Pants • Amie Skincare • e.l.f. • Pacifica • Inika.

-· Pacifica · Inika